euroklicenka/euroklicenka/Manuály/Project Setup Guide.md

 &nbsp;

-# 3. Get project on your computer
+# 3. Get project onto your computer

 This section explains how to get your own copy of the project files onto your computer.